home-assistant-libs/pytradfri/README.md

 ```

 ## 3. Implement in your own Python platform
-Please see the files, example_sync.py, or example_async.py.
+Please see the example files.

 ## 4. Docker support